-Currently, the siphon that provides water to the County System is not metered, so a flow rate has been calculated.
+Currently, the siphon that provides water to the County System is only metered with a totalizing meter.
 The siphon that provides water to the County System is primarily 10-inch threaded steel pipe.
 The majority of the pipeline was installed around 1875, with portions of the siphon replaced over the years.
 Due to the age and massive pressures experienced by the siphon in places, the siphon is never operated at its full capacity.
 The siphon begins at the Lakeview Tank, which controls the water diversions to both Carson City and Virginia City.
 Flow to the County Systems is controlled by an actuated flow control valve.
+This valve is never fully opened.
+Anecdotal evidence shows that the average flow seen in the siphon is approximately 320 gpm.
+The theoretical, calculated capacity of the pipeline is 738 gpm.